-- By default jQuery Mobile does not offer a back button for pages.
-You can, however, enable one on a page by page basis using the data-add-backbtn="true" attribute on any div tag which also has a data-role="page" attribute. - The data-url attribute is an identifier used by jQuery Mobile so that it can keep track of multiple pages which are generated.
+- By default, jQuery Mobile does not offer a Back button for pages.
+You can, however, enable one on a page-by-page basis using the data-add-back-btn="true" attribute on any div tag that also has a data-role="page" attribute. - The data-url attribute is an identifier used by jQuery Mobile so that it can keep track of multiple pages that are generated. - This approach to string concatenation might look different to you.
+When you only have a few words, it's okay to say 'andy' + 'jaime' but when you have multiple lines, a nice trick is to create an array where each line is an item in the array.
+Then you join each item together and presto!
+It has the added benefit of keeping things neat and tidy too.

 Now that we have a whole page contained within a variable, what can we do with it?
 The first thing we can do is to turn it into a jQuery object.
-By wrapping any distinct chunk of HTML with a \$() you turn it into a Grade-A jQuery object:
+By wrapping any distinct chunk of HTML with \$(), you turn it into a Grade-A jQuery object:

 '''

-var newPage = $(page);
+newPage = $(page);

 '''

-Then we can take the HTML of that newly created page and replace parts of it with the values from our selected note.
+Then we can take the HTML of that newly created page and replace parts of it with the values from our selected note:

 '''

-//append it to the page container
+// append it to the page container

-newPage.html(function(index,old) {
+newPage.html(function(index,old){

 return old

 .replace(/ID/g,title)

 .replace(/TITLE/g,title

 .replace(/-/g,' '))

 .replace(/NOTE/g,note)

 }).appendTo($.mobile.pageContainer);

 '''